NorskHelsenett/terraform-provider-tss/README.md

 The [Thycotic](https://thycotic.com/) [Secret Server](https://thycotic.com/products/secret-server/) [Terraform](https://www.terraform.io/) Provider allows you to access and reference Secrets in your vault for use in Terraform configurations.

-This is a fork of Thycotic's own provider incorporating the changes made in newer versions of the TSS SDK for Go to support using the Domain-attribute in the user credentials.
+This is a fork of Thycotic's own provider, with the following improvements:
+* Incorporates the changes made in newer versions of the TSS SDK for Go to support using the Domain-attribute in the user credentials
+* Rewritten to use Terraform Provider SDK v2

 ## Install via Registry